paccanarolab/DrugRepoCOVID/README.md

 This repository contains the code to reproduce our **Approach 1: A matrix factorization model for antiviral discovery**.

 We provide notebooks that are easy to run both in Matlab and Python scripts.
 The implementations contain the multiplicative learning algorithm developed.

+For questions regarding the code, please contact: dgaleano@ing.una.py or alberto.paccanaro@fgv.br